intel-analytics/ipex-llm/python/friesian/example/recall/README.md

 ## Generate data
 You can generate some test data to run the example, which contains:
-- embeddings: item embeddings of the shape [row_nums, vec_dim].
-- item_dict: unique string names of items with the shape [row_nums, ].
+- item_dict: unique string names of items.
-- index data: the faiss index data generated from item embeddings.
+- index data: the faiss index data built from item embeddings.
-- parquet data: items saved in parquet format, each row contains two values, the id and the embedding.
+- parquet data: items saved in parquet format to do the search, where each row contains item id and its embedding.

 Example command:
 ```bash